NamaiyianSaidimu/alx-system_engineering-devops/README.md

-This repository is for the purpose of learning the basics of the shell.
+This repository is for the purpose of creating shell scripts to perform dofferent functions on our computer